 The bug hotel still needs more rooms so if your children/grandchildren/you want something to do and make another room that would be great.

 July 2017 Orchard News: Thank you to all who came along to cut the grass in July.
-The annual moth survey has been carried out and shows that there are more species than in previous surveys.
+The annual moth survey was carried out and shows that there are more species than in previous surveys.
 The list of wild flora growing among the rees is also growing longer.

 May 2017 Orchard News: Thank you to all who came along and enjoyed the May Day sharing picnic in the orchard where a good time was had by all.
 A marquee was decorated with flower swags whilst prettily decorated buffet tables groaned under the weight of cakes, cheeses and every kind of savoury and sweet delight imaginable, all brought along by the visitors.
 Children danced with hoops that they had decorated while grown ups enjoyed tea and coffee from Jackie and Malcolm's camper van which they kindly brought along for the day.